National Strategic Selling Institute

 Below are four areas where we are actively seeking support.
 Your support can help us further leverage the impact of the NSSI on the personal and professional lives of our students.
 We invite you to join us in defining the future of the NSSI by making an online gift.
-To learn about other ways to give, please contact Darin Russell, director of development, or Ryan Kenney, development officer, at 785-532-2725.
+To learn about other ways to give, please contact Darin Russell, director of development, at 785-532-2725.

 Below are the areas where you can help.